How we understand sustainability

 we are using only 100% organic cotton in our production.
 Therefore, there are less pesticides, fertilizers and water used in agriculture and arable land don’t get rapidly impoverished.
 Organic cotton is 80% rain-fed, which reduces pressure on local water sources.

-THE SUSTAINABLE VARIANT TO CONVENTIONAL COTTON
+THE SUSTAINABLE OPTION TO CONVENTIONAL COTTON

-our organic cotton fabric carries GOTS label, a worldwide recognised standard which assures that the most ecological and socially responsible methods have been used in its production process.
+Our organic cotton fabric carries GOTS label, a worldwide recognised standard which assures that the most ecological and socially responsible methods have been used in its production process.

-Conventional cotton uses about 25% of the world’s agricultural chemicals and 10% of fertilizers, while only 3% of the world’s arable land is used for non-organic cotton
+Conventional cotton uses about 25% of the world’s agricultural chemicals and 10% of fertilizers, while only 3% of the world’s arable land is used for non-organic cotton.

 In organic cotton production, no toxic chemicals are allowed, therefore plants require 88% less water and 62% less energy.
-Cutton is usually grown in areas that are beginning to face water-scarcity, on the other hand, organic cotton is 80% rain-fed.
+Cotton is usually grown in areas that are beginning to face water-scarcity, on the other hand, organic cotton is 80% rain-fed.

 By choosing organic cotton we prevent the usage of chemicals and reduce pressure on fresh water sources.
 What we save by choosing sustainable product: